Fergana Valley, Uzbekistan

 followed lagman (pasta with other vegetables and meat) or dimlala (stew).
 Given their restrained physique, we were surprised that the diners continued to take care of the yellow bread placed on the table.

 It confused them that we were not bakers.
 "Sure you don't want?"
 We were asked through insistence.
-"Here, we always eat a lot non to the meal,” reiterates Nilufar.
+"Here, we always eat a lot immense to the meal,” reiterates Nilufar.
 "Actually, all the time... possibly even a little too much." and laughs at the spontaneity of her prolonged adolescence.

 lunch after lunch, dinner after dinner, we ended up realizing how much truth there was in those words.
 And that could not be otherwise.